Skip to main content

 Understanding these notification requirements is essential for all participants in New York’s no-fault system.
 Proper compliance protects the rights of injured persons while enabling insurance companies to conduct necessary medical examinations to evaluate claims fairly.

-If you’re dealing with IME notification issues or no-fault benefit denials, don’t navigate the complex requirements alone.
+If you’re dealing with IME notification issues or no-fault benefit denials, don’t address the complex requirements alone.
 Call 516-750-0595 for a free consultation with experienced New York no-fault attorneys who understand the intricacies of IME law and can protect your rights.

 This article is for informational purposes only and does not constitute legal advice.
 Each no-fault case is unique, and you should consult with a qualified attorney about your specific situation.